nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](diagrams/ParserClassDiagramSimplified.png)

 This is a more detailed class diagram of the `Parser`, `ArgsParser`, and `Prefix` classes.
-Note that `Parser` has 4 single arg prefixes, 3 multiple arg prefixes, and 3 optional arg prefixes.
+Note that `Parser` has 4 single arg prefixes, 3 multiple arg prefixes, and 1 optional arg prefix.
 These prefixes correspond to the various arguments that are accepted by the various commands.

 ![](diagrams/ParserClassDiagram.png)